Belarus–Poland border: History

-On August 12, 1944 the Polish delegation met for the first time with their Soviet counterparts, led by Markow - an opponent of any compromises.
-The Soviets brought a map in the scale of 1:1,500,000 to the meeting, along with a detailed border agreement, both documents bore the signature of Osóbka-Morawski on July 25, 1944.
-The delimitation continued on August 13.
-The Polish and Soviet delegations resolved the disputed issues regarding the scale of the maps and agreed a position on the manner of negotiating the points of contention presented by the Poles.
+On 12 August 1944, the Polish delegation met for the first time with their Soviet counterparts, led by Markow – an opponent of any compromises.
+The Soviets brought a map in the scale of 1:1,500,000 to the meeting, along with a detailed border agreement, both documents bore the signature of Osóbka-Morawski on 25 July 1944.
+The delimitation continued on 13 August.
+The Polish and Soviet delegations resolved the disputed issues regarding the scale of the maps and agreed a position on the manner of negotiating the points of contention presented by the Polish government.
 The agreement between the PKWN and the BSSR on the evacuation of Polish citizens from the territory of Belarus and the Belarusian population from the territory of Poland, concluded in September 1944, intensified the mixing of various ethnic groups in north-eastern Poland; and yet the war had already caused mass migrations of peoples throughout Europe.
 People often had to make immediate decisions about staying in their native villages, which were suddenly to be in another country or deciding to repatriate, when only very few Poles knew where the recently formed eastern border of the Białystok Voivodeship is.
-More than once it happened that the border has divided not only a village in half, but even the farm, so that the house is on the Polish side of the border and the barn on the Soviet (Belarussian) side.
-During the negotiations, Poland obtained favorable changes in shifting the border of the Białystok Voivodeship to the east to only 8 kilometers or less.
+More than once it happened that the border has divided not only a village in half, but even the farm, so that the house is on the Polish side of the border and the barn on the Soviet (Belarusian) side.
+During the negotiations, Poland obtained favourable changes in shifting the border of the Białystok Voivodeship to the east to only 8 kilometers or less.
 Practically, diplomatic talks regarding the eastern border of the region ended on that day.
-The original intention of the border negotiations after August 16, 1945 was the exchange of territories between Poland and the USSR on the basis of complete equilibrium.
-However, as a result of negotiations along the entire eastern border, nine shifts of the border were made by 7 and 1/2 kilometers or less in favor of Poland, land was acquired with a total area of 799 square kilometers.
-The USSR obtained 11 shifts of 7 kilometers or less in its favor and acquired land with a total area of 565 square kilometers.
-Poland also undertook to transfer 234 square kilometers of land in East Prussia to the USSR as compensation for 'unequal' exchange on the eastern border.
-In neighboring Sokółka County, the situation was the same.
-This county obtained a shift of the border from 200 to 3,000 meters to the east, most of the returned villages were ethnically Polish: Rogacze, Chworościany, Nowdziel, Szymaki, Nomiki, Minkowce, Łapicze, Gobiaty, Usnarz Górny, Jurowlany and Rudaki.
-The county also acquired the devastated and abandoned areas of the former Jewish settlement of Palestyna, and the village of Grzybowszczyzna inhabited by Belarusians.
+The original intention of the border negotiations after 16 August 1945 was the exchange of territories between Poland and the USSR on the basis of complete equilibrium.
+However, as a result of negotiations along the entire eastern border, nine shifts of the border were made by 7 and 1/2 kilometres or less in favor of Poland, land was acquired with a total area of 799 square kilometres.
+The USSR obtained 11 shifts of 7 kilometers or less in its favor and acquired land with a total area of 565 square kilometres.
+Poland also undertook to transfer 234 square kilometres of land in East Prussia to the USSR as compensation for 'unequal' exchange on the eastern border.